dfunckt/django-rules/README.rst

     works.
--   **Powerful**. ``rules`` comes complete with advanced features, such as invocation context and storage for arbitrary data, skipping evaluation of predicates under specific conditions, and more!
+-   **Powerful**. ``rules`` comes complete with advanced features, such as invocation context and storage for arbitrary data, skipping evaluation of predicates under specific conditions, logging of evaluated predicates and more!

 Table of Contents